 On October 18, 2017, the California Transportation Commission awarded \$1,886,000 in 2017 ATP Augmentation - Statewide and Small Urban and Rural Components funding for the Upper Broadway Pedestrian Connection Project that will provide strategically located sidewalks and additional pedestrian improvements and new transit stops on Broadway between Schnell School Road and Point View Drive.
 Tree clearing work began the week of January 27th and has concluded.
 Construction began during the last week of February due to the prolonged dry and warm weather.
-Work continues from Smith Flat Road to the Tijuana Taqueria with periods of complete closure of Upper Broadway in early September for paving.
+Work continues with paving from Smith Flat Road to the Tijuana Taqueria.